-According to Google’s mobile page speed study, every additional second it takes for a page to load worsens a website’s bounce rate (the rate at which consumers visit your site and leave without visiting any other pages).
+According to Google’s mobile page speed study, every additional second it takes for a page to load worsens a website’s bounce rate.
 To help guard against this, explore ways to increase your site speed before the ecommerce peak season.
-You don’t want potential customers to bounce to a competitor!
+You don’t want potential customers to bounce to a competitor.

 4. Start Experimenting With Advertising and Marketing Sooner Rather Than Later